 We’d finally achieved our dream of moving to a small town, one step closer to figuring out what normal might feel like.
 Now with the birth of four identical babies, Leslie Ray and Nita Faye Jones could slip and slide around and break some rules without always being the center of attention in Murfreesboro – new population 1079.

-A version of this story appeared in a recent issue of Reminisce Magazine
+A version of this story appeared in Reminisce Magazine